IamMU/Fancy-Print/CONTRIBUTING.md

 Here are a few things that will help us help resolve your issues:

 - A descriptive title that gives an idea of what your issue refers to
-- A thorough description of the issue, (one word descriptions are very hard to understand)
+- A thorough description of the issue, (one-word descriptions are very hard to understand)
 - Screenshots (if appropriate)
 - Links (if appropriate)

 ## Step 1 : Fork a project

 You can make a copy of the project to your account.
-This process is called forking a project to your Github account.
-On Upper right side of project page on Github, you can see -
+This process is called forking a project to your GitHub account.
+On the Upper right side of the project page on Github, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>
-Click on fork to create a copy of project to your account.
+Click on fork to create a copy of the project to your account.
 This creates a separate copy for you to work on.

 <br />